Best Smartphone Gimbals Android Central 2021

-Smartphone cameras are getting better and better with each new flagship release, so why not pair those cameras with an equally excellent gimbal that'll ensure ultra-smooth, cinematic video?
+The best Android video cameras come equipped with all sorts of amazing manual video controls, so why not pair those cameras with the best smartphone gimbals that'll ensure ultra-smooth, cinematic video?
 With the wide availability of portable, easy-to-use, and best of all, affordable gimbals for your phone, there's no excuse to shoot shaky cam footage — unless you're just a huge fan of The Blair Witch Project or Cloverfield.
-These are the best smartphone gimbals for upping the quality of your next vlog.
+The DJI OM 4 is the best smartphone gimbal you can buy, but there are plenty of other options to up your next vlog quality.

 - Best Small Gimbal: Zhiyun Smooth Q2

-You can rotate or reposition your phone for better balance and varying angles if you so choose, and the OM4's motors have been upgraded to better handle even the heaviest of phones.
-The motors can correct for just about any imbalance, albeit with a slight toll on the 15-hour battery life, and the OM4 charges over USB-C as all modern devices should.
+You can rotate or reposition your phone for better balance and varying angles if you so choose, and the OM 4's motors have been upgraded to handle even the heaviest of phones better.
+The motors can correct for just about any imbalance, albeit with a slight toll on the 15-hour battery life, and the OM 4 charges over USB-C as all modern devices should.

 Best of all, DJI's Mimo app has all sorts of preset actions that make it easy to capture stunning shots.
 ActiveTrack 3.0 is an excellent object tracking mode that pans the camera to follow a subject, and there are plenty of other templates like hyper-lapse, panorama, and more.

 The OM 4 doesn't have quite as many complex movements as the Freefly Movi, but like the Osmo Mobile 3 before it, the OM 4 can fold in half to take up as little space in a bag as possible.
 The portable form factor and ease of use make it a better fit for most people.

 - Simple balancing and operation